All Dr Pepper Flavors: The Complete US Lineup (2026)

 One thing to clear up first, because it trips people up constantly.
 The famous "23 flavors" is not a list of products.
-It refers to the secret blend of flavoring agents inside Original Dr Pepper, and I dig into that in what are the 23 flavors of Dr Pepper.
+It refers to the secret blend of flavoring agents inside Original Dr Pepper, covered in what are the 23 flavors of Dr Pepper.
 The varieties on this page are separate retail products.
 Keurig Dr Pepper confirmed in early 2026 that its full innovation slate spans more than 35 new varieties across all its brands, and that all of its 2026 carbonated soft drink launches come in both regular and zero sugar, per the official Keurig Dr Pepper announcement.

 Every Dr Pepper flavor in the current lineup